kimtth/awesome-azure-openai-llm/README.md

 - [Not All Vector Databases Are Made Equal](https://towardsdatascience.com/milvus-pinecone-vespa-weaviate-vald-gsi-what-unites-these-buzz-words-and-what-makes-each-9c65a3bd0696): Printed version for "Medium" limits. [doc](files/vector-dbs.pdf) [2 Oct 2021]
 - [Faiss](https://faiss.ai/): Facebook AI Similarity Search (Faiss) is a library for efficient similarity search and clustering of dense vectors.
 It is used as an alternative to a vector database in the development and library of algorithms for a vector database.
 It is developed by Facebook AI Research. [git](https://github.com/facebookresearch/faiss) [Feb 2017]
-- Milvus (A cloud-native vector database) Embedded [git](https://github.com/milvus-io/milvus) [Sep 2019]: `[JMO]`: Alternative option to replace PineCone and Redis Search in OSS.
+- Milvus (A cloud-native vector database) Embedded [git](https://github.com/milvus-io/milvus) [Sep 2019]: Alternative option to replace PineCone and Redis Search in OSS.
 It offers support for multiple languages, addresses the limitations of RedisSearch, and provides cloud scalability and high reliability with Kubernetes.
 However, for local and small-scale applications, [Chroma](https://github.com/chroma-core/chroma) [Oct 2022] and [Qdrant](https://github.com/qdrant/qdrant) [May 2020] have positioned themselves as the SQLite in vector databases.
 - pgvector: Open-source vector similarity search for Postgres [git](https://github.com/pgvector/pgvector) [Apr 2021]
 - [A Comprehensive Survey on Vector Database](https://arxiv.org/abs/2310.11703): Categorizes search algorithms by their approach, such as hash-based, tree-based, graph-based, and quantization-based.
 [18 Oct 2023]